kipz/bbc-tech-news-oracle/README.md

 1. Go to the Actions tab in GitHub
 2. Select "Verify BBC Technology RSS Feed Attestation"
 3. Click "Run workflow"
-4. Enter the release name (format: `content-{hash}`)
+4. Enter the release name (format: `content-{digest}`)
 5. The workflow will download and verify the attestation

 ### Finding Release Names

-Release names follow the pattern `content-{hash}` where `{hash}` is the SHA-256 hash of the RSS feed content.
+Release names follow the pattern `content-{digest}` where `{digest}` is the content digest of the RSS feed content.
 You can find available releases in the GitHub Releases section of this repository.

 ## Configuration